Punic language: Early history

 Punic is considered to have gradually separated from its Phoenician parent around the time that Carthage became the leading Phoenician city under Mago I, but scholarly attempts to delineate the dialects lack precision and generally disagree on the classification.

 The Punics stayed in contact with the homeland of Phoenicia until the destruction of Carthage by the Roman Republic in 146 BC.
 At first, there was not much difference between Phoenician and Punic.
 Developments in the language before 146 BC are largely hidden from us by the adherence of Carthaginian scribes to a traditional Phoenician orthography, but there are occasional hints that the phonology and grammar of Punic had begun to diverge from Phoenician after the sixth century BC.
 The clearest evidence for this comes from Motya in western Sicily, but there are also traces of it in sixth-century Carthaginian inscriptions and it is unclear whether these developments began in western Sicily and spread to Africa or vice versa.
 From the fifth-century BC, a shared set of alphabetic, orthographic, and phonological rules are encountered in Punic inscriptions throughout the western Mediterranean, probably due to Carthaginian influence.

 Punic literary works were written in the period before 146 BC.
 For example, Mago wrote 28 volumes about animal husbandry.
 The Roman Senate appreciated the works so much that after taking Carthage, they presented them to Berber princes who owned libraries there.
 Mago's work was translated into Greek by Cassius Dionysius of Utica.
 A Latin version was probably translated from the Greek version.
 Further examples of Punic works of literature include the works of Hanno the Navigator, who wrote about his encounters during his naval voyages around what is today Africa and about the settling of new colonies in Iberia, North Africa, and the Mediterranean.

 Neo-Punic

-Neo-Punic refers to the dialect of Punic spoken after the fall of Carthage and after the Roman conquest of the former Punic territories in 146 BC.
+Neo-Punic is the dialect of Punic spoken after the fall of Carthage and after the Roman conquest of the former Punic territories in 146 BC.
 The dialect differed from the earlier Punic language, as is evident from divergent spelling compared to earlier Punic and by the use of non-Semitic names, mostly of Libyco-Berber or Iberian origin.
 The difference was due to the dialectal changes that Punic underwent as it spread among the northern Berber peoples.
 Sallust (86 – 34 BC) claims Punic was "altered by their intermarriages with the Numidians".
 That account agrees with other evidence found to suggest a North African Berber influence on Punic, such as Libyco-Berber names in the Onomasticon of Eusebius.
 Neo-Punic is mostly known from inscriptions, including Lepcis Magna N 19 (= KAI 124; 92 AD).